apache/openoffice/main/reportbuilder/license/readme_en-US.txt

 System Requirements

-* A recent version of Oracle Open Office or OpenOffice.org
+* A recent version of Apache Open Office
 * A recent version of the Java(TM) Runtime Environment

 Installing